MartinTichovsky/jest-collector/README.md

   - [`Options`](#options)
   - [`ReactClassLifecycle`](#reactclasslifecycle)

-When you would like to get all lifecycles for a react class component, you can use `getReactLifecycle` method.
-The mothod returns an object with properties `render` and `setState` which are a [`jest.fn`](https://jestjs.io/docs/mock-functions).
-You can check how many times was `render` or `setState` called and or arguments passed to `setState` and its returns.
-For more info, read the [`jest.fn documentation`](https://jestjs.io/docs/mock-functions)
+When you would like to get all lifecycles for a React class component, you can use `getReactLifecycle` method.
+The method returns an object with properties `render` and `setState` which are a [`jest.fn`](https://jestjs.io/docs/mock-functions).

+You can check the following:
+- how many times `render` has been called,
+- how many times `setState` has been called,
+- which arguments have been passed to `setState` and its returns.

+For more information, read the [`jest.fn documentation`](https://jestjs.io/docs/mock-functions).

-> NOTE: React class components are not fully implemented yet!
+> NOTE: The React class components are not fully implemented yet!

 ### getStats